SHIPS SAME DAY OR NEXT BUSINESS DAY

 Thanks to the quality of modern manufacturing, carbon barrels can provide a level of accuracy that's similar to a stainless steel barrel.
 When it comes to popular rifle rounds like 5.56/.223, 300 Blackout, and .308 Winchester, those cartridges' ballistic limits will typically be reached long before the limits of a carbon barrel's accuracy is truly tested.

-So, Which Barrel Steel is Better?
+So, Which is Better?
+Carbon or Stainless?

 As mentioned earlier, neither stainless nor carbon steel makes for a universally better gun barrel.
 Both steels outperform one another in different ways, so it's ultimately up to the shooter's needs and goals to determine which barrel steel is best suited for a particular application.